Fall of Tenochtitlan: First battles

-The Spanish advance closer
+Spanish advance closer

 After capturing two chieftains, Cortés learned of another Aztec plot to ambush his launches with forty pirogues.
 Cortés then organized a counter-ambush with six of his launches, which was successful, "killing many warriors and taking many prisoners."
 Afterwards, the Aztec "did not dare to lay any more ambuscades, or to bring in food and water as openly as before."
 Lakeside towns, including Iztapalapa, Churubusco, Culuacan, and Mixquic made peace with the Spaniards.
 The fighting in Tenochtitlan was described by the American historian Charles Robinson as "desperate" as both sides battled one another in the streets in a ferocious battle where no quarter was given nor asked for.

 Cuauhtemoc then attacked all three Spanish camps simultaneously with his entire army on the feast day of St. John.
 On the Tacuba Causeway across Lake Texcoco connecting Tenochtitlan to the mainland along a street now known as Puente de Alvarado (Alvarado's Bridge) in Mexico City, Pedro de Alvarado made a mad cavalry charge across a gap in the Causeway.
 As Alvarado and his cavalry emerged on the other side of the gap with the infantry behind, Aztec canoes filled the gap.
 Pedro de Alvarado was wounded along with eight men in his camp.
 Alvarado escaped from the ambush, but five of his men were captured and taken off to the Great Temple to be sacrificed.
 Much to their horror, the Spanish from their positions could see their captured comrades being sacrificed on the Great Pyramid, which increased their hatred of the Aztecs.
 At the end of each day, the Spanish gave a prayer: "Oh, thanks be to God that they did not carry me off today to be sacrificed."

 Cortés then decided to push forward a simultaneous attack towards the Mexican market square, resulting in what is now known as the Battle of Colhuacatonco.
 However, he neglected to fill in a channel as he advanced, and when the Aztec counter-attacked, Cortés was wounded and almost captured.
 Cristóbal de Olea and Cristóbal de Guzmán gave their lives for Cortés, and sixty-five Spanish soldiers were captured alive.
 Cuauhtemoc then had five of their heads thrown at Alvarado's camp, four thrown at Cortés' camp, six thrown at Sandoval's camp, while ten more were sacrificed to the Huitzilopochtli and Texcatlipoca idols.